 More and more businesses these days are finding that they have an increasing need for storage space as they upscale, host an abundance of inventory during seasonal demand, work at a job site, and more.
-Renting or buying a storage container can be a very smart choice.
-When it comes to shipping container costs, they are convenient and relatively affordable – there are a variety of ways you can finance one, and you have the option of choosing a way that makes the most sense for your business.
+Renting or buying a shipping container can be a very smart choice.
+When it comes to shipping container costs, they are convenient and affordable.
+There are a variety of ways you can finance one, and you have the option of choosing a way that makes the most sense for your business.

-There is a wide range in pricing for storage containers, since you’re able to rent or buy, select a used, refurbished, or brand new container, choose a size, pick and choose your add-on features, among other choices.
+There is a wide range when it comes to shipping container costs.
+You are able to rent or buy, select a used, refurbished, or brand new container, choose a size, pick and choose your add-on features, among other choices.
 Prices can range when buying depending on certain factors, and if you’re renting, you can arrange monthly payments over time.
 So essentially, whether your budget for a container is high or low, you can find one that best fits your business’s needs.

 We’ve put together a list of factors that have the biggest influence over the price of your container so that you can best prepare for the cost:

 Note that all standard storage containers are 8 feet wide and 8.5 feet tall.
 However, you can customize your container if need be.
 For instance, some businesses find that they need extra height for their storage container (consider whether or not you need to store taller items), so they opt for a high-cube container, which adds a foot to the height at 9.5 feet tall.
 High-cubes are available in both 20’ and 40’ standard sizes, as well as most untraditional sizes.
 Speaking of which, you can also opt for an untraditional size – for example, 48 ft. by 10 ft.
 (48’ x 10’ x 8.5’), if the standard size isn’t large enough.

-In terms of cost, price per size will depend on the condition you’re choosing.
+In terms of cost, price per size will depend on the condition of the container you’re choosing.